Mobile game giant Playtika files for an IPO

 Now it has a window of opportunity as gaming stocks are riding high, mostly because people are playing while sheltering in place during the pandemic.
 This window won’t necessarily last forever, particularly if bad economic news knocks the markets down again.
 But plenty of companies are lining up to take advantage of the moment.
 Skillz, a mobile esports company, went public on Thursday as it took advantage of the same trading window.

-Playtika was founded in 2010, and has over 3,700 employees in offices worldwide including Herzliya (Israel), Chicago, Las Vegas, Santa Monica, Tel-Aviv, London, Berlin, Vienna, Helsinki, Montreal, Sydney, and more.
+Playtika was founded in 2010, and has over 3,700 employees in offices worldwide, such as those in Herzliya (Israel), Chicago, Las Vegas, Santa Monica, Tel-Aviv, London, Berlin, Vienna, Helsinki, Montreal, and Sydney.
 The company makes social casino games such as the World Series of Poker.
+It has over 35 million monthly active users for its games, and 12 million come back daily.

-The number of shares to be offered and the price range for the proposed offering have not yet been determined.
+The number of shares to be offered and the price range have not yet been determined.
 Playtika has applied to list its common stock on the Nasdaq Global Select Market under the symbol “PLTK.”

 Morgan Stanley and Credit Suisse will act as lead bookrunners for the proposed offering.
 Citigroup, Goldman Sachs, UBS Investment Bank, and BofA Securities will act as additional bookrunners for the proposed offering.
 Baird, Cowen, Stifel, and Wedbush Securities will act as co-managers for the proposed offering.